FrMnJ/TapTalk/README.md

 # TapTalk
-TapTalk is a simple chat application built with React and Python WebSocket.
+TapTalk is a simple chat application built with React and Tailwind CSS for the frontend, and Python WebSocket for the backend.
 It is similar to Omegle but based in text.
-It allow users to chat with random people.
+It allows users to chat with random people.
 The application is designed to be easy to use and deploy.

 # Getting Started with TapTalk